 Purchasing an investment property is a dream for many, but not always one that is easily financially possible.
 However, if you already have a home you could cash out some of your equity even if you’re still paying off your home loan.

 With rates being so low right now, it could be a great time to think about refinancing your first home to purchase a second.
-Commonly known as cash-out refinancing, this strategy refers to a loan taken out on a property that is already owned.
-There are set benefits and disadvantages to this approach, so is it a good idea for you to pursue right now?
+Commonly known as cash out refinancing, this strategy refers to a loan taken out on a property that is already owned.
+You are effectively using the home equity that has built up over several years to help purchase a second home.
+There are a number of benefits and disadvantages to this approach, so is it a good idea for you to pursue right now?

 How Cash-Out Refinancing Works

-A cash-out refinancing loan effectively replaces your current property loan with a new one that is higher than the original loan balance.
-The difference between the two loan amounts in withdrawn in cash, which the investor can put toward a down payment on a new property.
+A cash out refinancing loan effectively replaces your current property loan with a new one that is higher than the original loan balance.
+The difference between the two loan amounts is withdrawn in cash, which the investor can put toward a down payment on a new property.

-Because you will be withdrawing a portion of your home equity in cash, you could be liable for higher interest rates.
-This is due to the loan amount increasing – lenders will typically limit how much you can withdraw to ensure there is still some wiggle room in the equity.
-You can expect to only be able to withdraw 80% of your home value.
+Because you will be withdrawing a portion of your homes equity in cash, you could be liable for higher interest rates.
+This is due to the loan amount increasing – mortgage lenders will typically limit how much you can withdraw to ensure there is still some wiggle room in the equity.
+You can expect to only be able to withdraw up to 80% of your home value.

 Buying An Investment Property

-Homeowners can actually build up profits by using the equity they have in their homes by using the cash-out amount to purchase an investment property.
-Depending on the value of your existing home loan, you can use the 80% equity funds you can withdraw from your property to put forward a down payment on a property that will have a high ROI.
+Homeowners can actually build up profits by using the equity they have in their homes by using the cash out amount to purchase an investment property.
+Depending on the value of your existing home loan, you can use the 80% equity funds you can withdraw from your property to put forward a down payment on a rental property that could have positive ROI from the get go.

-One of the most noteworthy advantages of this approach is speed.
+One of the most noteworthy advantages of home equity approach is speed.
 Instead of having to wait for months or years, the investor can quickly get access to the funds they need to snag a good deal.

-When contacting your lender about a cash-out refinance loan, there are a few important things you’ll have to think about first.
-Lenders will always require you to keep some portion of equity in your first property should the market or property value ultimately drop.
+When contacting your mortgage lender about a cash out refi, there are a few important things you’ll have to think about first.
+Conventional Lenders will always require you to keep some portion of equity in your first property should the market or property value ultimately drop.

-Buying an investment property using this kind of financing is a quick process that can help you close faster.
+Buying a rental property using this kind of financing is a quick process that can help you close faster.
 If you already have a second property purchased using your own funds, you can use a cash-out refinance loan to renovate it.

 Risks Of Refinancing

 Refinancing can be dicey if not approached in the right way.
-If the investor is using a cash-out refinance on a primary property that is still under a mortgage, financing a second home can cause them to lose both if they fall behind on their loan payments.
-There is the added risk of owing more on your original property than it is actually worth.
+If the investor is using a cash out refinance on a primary property that is still under a mortgage, financing a second home can cause them to lose both if they fall behind on their loan payments.
+If used like this, cash out refinance loans can introduce the risk of owing more on your original property than it is actually worth.